NajmehNayyer/NajmehNayyer.github.io/content/publications/chromatic-threshold-poster/index.md

 peer_reviewed: true
 open_access: false

+Note: |
+  This poster was extracted as part of a canceled project under the supervision of Prof. Behrad Noudoost (University of Utah).
 abstract: |
   Introduction
   A previous study by Krauskopf et al. (1992) investigated the role of adaptation on the S – (L+M) axis in four subjects.
 Building on these findings, the current study examined this phenomenon in a sample of twelve Iranian women.